 Financial performance review can help you examine your business goals and plan effectively for improving the business.
-When carrying out a financial review of your business, you might want to consider:
+When carrying out a financial review of your business, you should consider:

 - Cashflow - this is the balance of all of the money flowing in and out of your business.
 You should regularly review and update your forecast.
 See cashflow management.

-- Cost base - keep your costs under constant review.
+- Cost base - keep your costs under review.
 Make sure that your costs are covered in your sale price - but don't expect your customers to pay for any business inefficiencies.
-See price your product or service.
+See how to price your product or service.

 - Borrowing - what is the position of any overdrafts or loans?
-Are there more appropriate or cheaper forms of finance you could use?
+Can you use cheaper or more appropriate forms of finance?
 See borrowing finance for your business.

 - Growth - do you have plans in place to adapt your financing to accommodate your business' changing needs and growth?
 Find out more about financing growth.

 Financial performance measures